b-open-io/ordfs-server/README.md

 *   **Fetch Inscription by TXID/Outpoint:**
     *   `http://localhost:4000/<txid>`
     *   `http://localhost:4000/<txid_vout>` (e.g., `http://localhost:4000/c7464f399365837cb6f72820f63a37f0709dd9f45f771243ebbac1d07716d72a_0`)
+    *   Can also be a B protocol or Ordinal TXID - it will resolve to the first one.
 *   **Fetch Inscription by DNS Pointer:**
     *   `http://localhost:4000/<your.dns.pointer>` (e.g., `http://localhost:4000/satoshi.bsv`)
 *   **Block Information:**